w3f/polkadot-wiki/docs/maintain/maintain-guides-validator-community.md

 additionally to provide this sort of information is ideal.

 > _Ledger app doesn't support the extrinsic for setting identity yet.
 As a workaround, create a primary
->  identity with an on-chain account and then using that primary identity then assign a sub-identity to
+>  identity with an on-chain account and then using that primary identity, assign a sub-identity to the
->  the ledger stash.
+>  ledger stash.
 Check this [video tutorial](https://www.youtube.com/watch?v=0Yh1JYg3ZKU) for more information_

 ### Website